Banner Shadow

 …and CyVerse UK

 Physical resource alone is not sufficient for a successful infrastructure: it also needs to be used, maintained and expanded as demand increases.
-To demonstrate the versatility, power and value of CyVerse UK, in the first stage of the project a dedicated team of programmers based at the Earlham Institute and the Universities of Warwick, Liverpool and Nottingham have adapted tools that have been generated for use in a single research group for wider community adoption.
-Three suites of tools to benefit key areas of UK plant science – sequencing, systems biology and image analysis – will be made available to the global plant research community via the CyVerse DE and programmatic interfaces.
+To demonstrate the versatility, power and value of CyVerse UK.
+Three suites of tools benefit key areas of UK plant science – sequencing, systems biology and image analysis – will be made available to the global plant research community.

 In less than 10 years, CyVerse has built a global user base of over 18,500 users.
 As this continues to expand, the future sustainability of CyVerse must be considered.
-CyVerse UK will help ensure the future existence and reliability of CyVerse for UK users, spread expertise and best practice between the UK and US, allow the UK to input to the future direction of this valuable resource and provide an exemplar project to others wishing to establish future international CyVerse nodes.
+CyVerse UK will help ensure the future existence and reliability of CyVerse for UK users, spread expertise and best practice, allowing the UK to input to the future direction of this valuable resource and provide an exemplar project to others.

 By establishing CyVerse UK and promoting access to a resource that allows users to readily store and analyse their data, this project will help support a wide range of research including genome-wide association projects exploiting natural variation in crops, predicting biological networks and pathways, and the high-throughput imaging and image analysis services that take researchers one step closer to bridging the genotype to phenotype gap.